The superfluid fountain effect in a Bose-Einstein condensate: Introduction

 In addition to the above-mentioned properties, helium II exhibits also a very unusual feature related to the flow of heat.
 Variations of temperature propagate in this system in a form of waves known as the second sound.
 Both these extraordinary features, i.e. non viscous flow and unusual heat transport, manifest themselves in full glory in the helium fountain effect, called also the thermo-mechanical effect.
 Its first observation was reported by Allen and Jones \cite{Allen_Jones}.
 In their original setup, the lower part of a U-tube packed with fine emery powder was immersed into a vessel containing liquid helium II.
 A temperature gradient was created by shining a light beam on the powder which got heated due to light absorption.
 As a result of the temperature gradient, a superfluid flow is generated from the cold liquid helium reservoir to the hotter region.
 This flow can be so strong that a jet of helium is forced up through the vertical part of the U-tube to a height of several centimeters, hence the fountain effect name.

 Up to now, there exists many different experimental implementations of this spectacular effect and one of them is shown in Fig.\ref{fount}.
-A small vessel, connected to a bulb filled with emery powder forming a very fine capillary net, is immersed in the container of liquid helium II.
-When the electric heater is off the superfluid liquid flows freely through the capillary net in the bulb and fills in the small vessel as shown in panel (A) of Fig.\ref{fount}.
-If now the superfluid helium inside the small vessel is heated then the level of the liquid in the vessel increases above the level of the liquid in the big container, see panel (B).
+A small vessel, connected to a bulb filled with emery powder forming a very fine capillary net, is immersed in a larger container of liquid helium II.
+When the electric heater is off the superfluid liquid flows freely through the capillary net in the bulb and fills in the small vessel.
+As shown in panel (A) of Fig.\ref{fount}, the equilibrium is reached when the liquid levels in both vessels are the same.
+If now the superfluid helium inside the small vessel is heated then the level of the liquid in the smaller vessel increases above the level of the liquid in the big container, see panel (B).
 A continuous heating sustains the flow from the colder part of the system to the hotter one, an observation at variance with our ordinary everyday life experience.
 Eventually liquid helium reaches the top of the small vessel where it forms the helium fountain, see panel (C).

 The explanation for this counter-intuitive thermo-mechanical effect is closely related to the notion of the second sound and to the two-fluid model developed by Tisza and Landau \cite{Tisza, Landau}.
 This approach assumes the existence of two co-existing components of the liquid helium: the superfluid and the normal one.
 The normal component is viscous and can transport heat.
 On contrary, the superfluid component has no viscosity and cannot transport heat.
 Because it is viscous, the normal component cannot flow through the capillary net but the superfluid can.
 Heat transport is thus forbidden because it can only be carried by the normal component.
 As a consequence, the system cannot reach thermal equilibrium and the temperature in the reservoir keeps smaller than the temperature in the small vessel.
-Only mechanical equilibrium is allowed, i.e. the chemical potentials in both vessels have to equilibrate.
-Heating of the superfluid component inside the small vessel leads to a reduction of the chemical potential per unit mass in this vessel and this reduction is compensated by the flow of the superfluid component from the reservoir.
+But heating of the superfluid component inside the small vessel leads to a reduction of the chemical potential in this vessel.
+In order to maintain thermodynamical equilibrium, this chemical potential drop has to be compensated by a superfluid flow from the reservoir.
+In other words, the equilibration of the chemical potentials in both vessels implies that the temperature difference between the two vessels is also accompanied by a pressure difference responsible for the fountain effect.